tum-i4/CODASPY2022/README.md

 # CODASPY 2022

 This repository is part of the paper *Hardening with Scapolite: a DevOps-based Approach for Improved Authoring and Testing of Security-Configuration Guides in Large-Scale Organizations* presented at the [**12<sup>th</sup> ACM Conference on Data and Application Security and Privacy (CODASPY)**](http://www.codaspy.org/2022/index.html).
+We submitted our article as a full-length paper.
+However, we had to convert it into a tool paper during the review process.
+Thus, the version published under [DOI 10.1145/3508398.3511525](https://doi.org/10.1145/3508398.3511525) only consists of 6 pages, but one can download the original, full-length version [here](https://i4.pages.gitlab.lrz.de/conferences-public/preprints/2022/CODASPY/hardening-with-scapolite.pdf).

 ## Code Snippets